WhatDanDoes/auth0-portfolio-config/manual-tests/auth0-force-account-linking-rule/README.md

 This expectation is critical for at least one application currently deployed against SIL-managed Auth0 tenants.
 This app's own user management demands a static Auth0-provided `user_id`, which serves as their _primary key_ for database indexing purposes.

 This test ensures that the `user_id` of the resulting linked account does not change.
-It is an _ad hoc_ test born of the need to confirm a suspected bug in a similar rule deployed on the `dev-sillsdev` tenant.
+It is an _ad hoc_ test born of the need to confirm a suspected bug in a similar rule deployed on the tenant.

 ## Subject Code

-On the `silid` tenant, this test pertains to `/settings/rules/force-account-linking.js`.
+On the tenant, this test pertains to `/settings/rules/force-account-linking.js`.

 Also see `/settings/rules/dev-sillsdev-account-linking-rule.js`, which is a _lightly refactored_ version of the related account-linking rule currently deployed to `dev-sillsdev`.